 Understand advanced database queries, process automation, scripting, and task scheduling

-Adapt to change in the work environment, manage competing demands and be able to deal with frequent change, delays or unexpected events
+Adapt to change in the work environment, manage competing demands and be able to deal with frequent change, delays or unexpected events.

 Ability to handle highly confidential material, understanding that all University information should only be disclosed to others who have a need to know, for legitimate business reasons.